-• Some of those moments that you don’t think you will ever forget and just enough pictures to spark the memories.
+• Some of those moments that you will ever forget and just enough pictures to spark the memories.

 When we began to plan our wedding my Mom and Dad said we had a choice.
 We could have a very big affair like my sister’s the decade before, or we could have a modest wedding and use the extra money towards a down payment on our home.
 I guess we were pretty practical even back then because we chose modest and being able to buy our first home before we even walked down the aisle.

-Our wedding was a beautiful church wedding with the reception at the Holiday Inn banquet room.
+Our wedding was a beautiful church wedding with the reception in the local Holiday Inn banquet room.
 I remember the marquee sign out front had our names and I have a picture to prove that.
 I specifically remember that the price for the 3-tiered wedding cake and total price for the florals was the same $95.
 My gown was under $200 and of course the tuxedos were rented.
-I wanted impossible to find burgundy but we settled for baby blue.
-I remember him telling me he used a little mascara on a thin spot in his mustache but in my opinion we both looked perfect.
-Funny how you don’t think it at the time but I am still amazed every time I look at those pictures.
+I wanted the impossible to find burgundy for him but we settled on baby blue.
+I remember him telling me years later that he used a little mascara on the thin spot in his mustache but in my opinion we both looked perfect.
+Funny how you may not think it at the time but I am still amazed every time I look at those pictures.
 One picture that makes me laugh each time is of us in the church lobby.
-We appear to have tears in our eyes as we are laughing.
-Although we did have a rehearsal for the ceremony, Wendell put the ring on the wrong hand.
+We have tears in our eyes as we are laughing.
+It seemed that although we did have a rehearsal for the ceremony, Wendell put the ring on the wrong hand.
 Something that went unnoticed by the Pastor who himself was never married.

-Where our ride to the wedding and reception was in my brothers car, our mode of transportation to our first night home was his 66 Oldsmobile 442 Convertible.
-The convertible will come up often in the stories ahead but for now I will tell you it was very fast and Sweetie’s pride and joy.
-I’m sure we had some sort of noise makers hanging from the bumper, but what sticks in my mind is the way the outside of the car was decorated.
+Our ride to the wedding and reception was in my brothers beautiful car, then the mode of transportation to our first night home was a 66 Oldsmobile 442 Convertible.
+The convertible will come up in stories ahead but for now I will tell you it was very fast and Sweetie’s pride and joy.
+I’m sure there were some sort of noise makers hanging from the bumper, but what sticks in my mind is the way the exterior of the car was decorated.
 Shaving cream all over the car and I recall that one of his cousins tried to write something on the car but he didn’t know how to spell very well.
 Regardless we knew that the car needed to be cleaned off.
-I remember looking for one of this self service carwashes but don’ t remember if we found one.
+I remember looking for a self service carwashes but don’ t remember if we even found one.

-Exactly 9 minutes ago my sweetie and I entered day one of our one year countdown to our 50th Year.
-He’s sleeping, I’m writing a blog.
+Exactly 9 minutes ago my sweetie and I entered day one of our one year countdown to our 50th Wedding Anniversary.
+He’s sleeping, and I’m writing a blog.
 LOL I am a bit excited so I have to share my plan for the next 365 days.
-I am one who like to plan unique adventures/celebrations/observations of special occasions.
+I am the one who likes to plan unique adventures, celebrations, and observations of special occasions.
 Soooo much that I even wanted to start a business doing that for others.
-But as usual life got in the way and it never happened.
-But that did not stop me from doing it for me and my one and only.
+As usual life got in the way and that never happened.
+But that did not stop me from making this happen for me and my one and only.
 More on that later.
-So today I start to journal 365 memories that will be shared with him on our special day.
-I will plan the next year sharing and planning our celebration.
-There is a reason I like to share it this way.
-If I share it on here then when it is time to put it all together I can just print out the 365 blogs for him.
+So today I start to journal 365 memories that I will share with him on our special day.
+I will spend the next year sharing and planning every detail of that celebration.
+The rational to journaling is I will be held accountable and the end result will be something I can print and share with him.
 Pretty smart eh?????? so here goes with the first entry.
 I actually posted this one as our Anniversary Message on FB:

 I am posting our anniversary post a day early.
 Today we had two early doctor appts, one being with Sweetie’s new sleep specialist for test results.
-After getting lost at the big complex we raced to the office but without the new insurance card.
-Thankfully I was still able to give them the information needed.
+After getting lost at the big complex we raced to the office, leaving behind the new insurance card.
+Thankfully I was able to provide the information needed.
 The receptionist told Sweetie he should take me out to lunch for saving the day.
-He said we would wait until Thursday since it will be our 49th Anniversary.
-As our name was called and we walked down the hall she asked “wow 49 years, what’s the secret?”
+He said he would on Thursday since it would be celebrating our 49th Anniversary.
+As his name was called and we walked down the hall she asked, “wow 49 years, what’s the secret?”
 I didn’t get to answer.

 As we sat down I told Sweetie that I had slipped something in his pocket but not to look until after the visit.
 He looked over to me and said “you didn’t steal the little Jesus statue did you?”
 We both burst into laughter that had us teary eyed by the time the doctor walked in.